ishansgithub/LockBox/README.md

 ### Production Considerations

-1. **Database Migration**: The current implementation uses JSON file storage.
-For production, migrate to a proper database (PostgreSQL, MongoDB, etc.)
+1. **Database**: The application now uses MongoDB for data storage.
+Ensure your MongoDB instance is properly secured and backed up.

 2. **Password Hashing**: Master passwords are currently stored in plain text.
 Implement bcrypt or Argon2 for password hashing in production